raspberrypi/style-guide/README.md

 *   Bash (Bourne-again shell)
 *   BBC BASIC – not BASIC (to avoid confusion with Sinclair BASIC and other BASICs.)
 *   BBC Micro
+*   BBC micro:bit - a handheld, fully programmable computer which was given free to every Year 7 child across the UK.
+If using just 'micro:bit', try not to begin sentences with it, due to the lowercase nature of the name.
 *   BBC Model A
 *   BBC Model B
 *   Bcc – blind carbon copy.
 Do not spell out this acronym.
 (See also Cc.)
 Also Bcc'd, Bcc'ing.